 - Do not get defensive when your child responds.
 You made a mistake, and you must own that mistake.
 Don’t defend yourself.
 Just say you will try to do better.

-Here is a starting script for apologizing to your child if you fat shamed him or her:
+Here is a starting script for apologizing if you have been fat shaming your kids:

 Why this matters for eating disorder treatment and prevention

 As a society and as individual parents, we must recognize that fat shaming your kids can be harmful.
 Our children who have eating disorders have a multi-layered problem, but the problem at the very top of it all is living in a culture that is obsessed with body weight and dieting.
 We can do better!